 I like cemeteries that feel as if you’re stepping back in time.
 This is one of them, and it always feels entirely separated from the buildings — and era — around it.
 Some might describe it as “creepy,” but I find it very relaxing and peaceful, despite the activity at some of its graves.

 Other researchers and I describe one grave as the “three pointing fingers grave.”
 You’ll know which one it is, as soon as you see it.
-A husband and two wives are in that plot, and the headstone is unusual, showing three pointing fingers.
+Jacob Webber and his two wives are in that plot, and the headstone is unusual, showing three pointing fingers.

 When we see an adult’s headstone with a downward pointing finger, we immediately add that plot to our list of graves to investigate.
 Those graves have a higher likelihood of activity compared with other, unremarkable graves.